netusco/CakePhp3-AppStarter/README.md

 ## Installation

-1. If it's the first time run on the console from root: php composer.phar install --prefer-dist 1b.
-If it's a pull from origin then just update: php composer.phar update --prefer-dist
+If it's the first time run on the console from root:

+`php composer.phar install --prefer-dist`

+If it's a pull from origin then just update:

+`php composer.phar update --prefer-dist`

 You should now be able to see the vendors folder filled with the repositories of the modules needed.